 Solutions:

-- Redirect Behavior: If your dog is caught chewing on something inappropriate, calmly redirect them to a chew toy.
+- Redirect Behavior: If your dog is spotted reclining on inappropriate items, gently redirect them towards a chew toy.

-- Exercise and Stimulation: Make sure your dog gets enough exercise to burn off excess energy, which can reduce destructive chewing.
+- Exercise and Stimulation: Make sure your dog is properly exercised to burn off pent up energy.
+This lowers the chances of destructive chewing.

 Digging